The Real Slim Shady: Critical reception

-LA Times wrote: "'The Real Slim Shady,' the first single from the album, is a modest step to the mainstream—a fresh and funny, almost PG-rated swipe at everything from the Grammy Awards to shallow teen pop."

-IGN cited: "The album's obligatory 'pop' number is exposed on 'The Real Slim Shady,' which chugs and lurches along to a boinging electro funk beat.
+The Los Angeles Times favored The Real Slim Shady as a "modest step to the mainstream—a fresh and funny, almost PG-rated swipe at everything from the Grammy Awards to shallow teen pop", while IGN wrote: "The album's obligatory 'pop' number is exposed on 'The Real Slim Shady,' which chugs and lurches along to a boinging electro funk beat.
 It would be a total pop smash if it weren't for the lyrics, though.
 Leave it to Em to juice it up with ear candy effervescent, but keep the words in the subversive.
 As with the other Dre crafted tunes on the album, there's plenty of cool special effects bustling about—fart noises, heavy breathing, all of it coalescing with Em's cartoon character on crystal meth delivery.
 Sure it's pop, but of the most demented nature."

-Rolling Stone praised the sound of the single as "slick, bright, melodic funk that's so R&B-ish, you can dance to it".

-The song has been in many films, notably 21 Jump Street (2012) and Freddy Got Fingered (2001).
+The song has been included as part of many films, notably 21 Jump Street (2012) and Freddy Got Fingered (2001).

 Music video

+Philip G. Atwell and Dr. Dre directed the music video filmed in April 7–10, 2000.
+Eminem's friends and former group-mates from D12 including rappers Denaun Porter, Proof, Swifty McVay, Bizarre, Kuniva, and Limp Bizkit vocalist Fred Durst are featured in the video along with him.

 Actress and comedian Kathy Griffin, notable for insulting celebrities in her act, appears in the video as an attending nurse in a psychiatric ward.
-Griffin said during a July 21, 2005, interview on The Tonight Show with Jay Leno that Eminem selected her for the video because fellow rapper Snoop Dogg told him she was "really funny."
+Griffin said during a July 21, 2005, interview on The Tonight Show with Jay Leno that Eminem selected her for the video because fellow rapper Snoop Dogg told him she was "really funny".

+The music video has 1 billion views on YouTube as of October 2024, making it Eminem's seventh video to cross the one billion mark.